-Get your Clear Habit Journal now and save $10 on your order with a purchase of $25 or more!
+Get your Clear Habit Journal now and use my special coupon code Ryan-10 to save 10% on your order!

-Step 1: Click on this link to go to the Biron Fig website.
+Step 1: Click on this link to see the Clear Habit Journal from Baron Fig.

-Step 7: At checkout, make sure the coupon code is being applied.
+Step 3: At checkout, make sure to enter Oakley-10 as the coupon code to save 10%.

 Enjoy your new Clear Habit Journal when it arrives!